 It was nice to feel the pre-race butterflies again.
-The familiar feeling – nerves rising from the pit of my stomach – came on strong as I walked towards the bib pick-up in Sierre, a small city in the Swiss canton of Valais that borders France and Italy.
+The familiar feeling – nerves rising from the pit of my stomach – came on strong as I walked towards the bib pick-up in Sierre, a small town in the Swiss canton of Valais that borders France and Italy.

 The onset of pre-race jitters was both nerve-wracking and comforting; I hadn’t felt that same nervous excitement since my days of track and cross-country racing in college.
 Back then, racing was often linked to stress and anxiety; it wasn’t uncommon for me to have nightmares before a big race, or spend the whole night tossing and turning.